gdalba/essencias/content/en/poetry/asvezeslua.md

 date: 2025-06-22
 draft: false
 tags: ["poetry", "moon"]
-summary: "Sometimes the Moon lies down on rooftops, and in her craters echo the sounds."
+summary: "Sometimes the Moon lies down on rooftops, and in her craters echo the sounds of my childhood."
 cover:
     image: "age-of-moon.jpg"
 ---